Biden says Trump administration is falling 'far behind' on vaccine distribution - KION546

 Biden says Trump administration is falling ‘far behind’ on vaccine distribution

-President-elect Joe Biden said Tuesday that the Trump administration’s plan to distribute Covid-19 vaccines across the country was falling “far behind.”
+President-elect Joe Biden said Tuesday that the Trump administration’s plan to distribute Covid-19 vaccines across the country has fallen “far behind.”

-“As I long feared and warned, the effort to distribute and administer the vaccine is not progressing as it should,” Biden said.
+“As I long feared and warned, the effort to distribute and administer the vaccine is not progressing as it should,” Biden said, delivering remarks on the Covid-19 crisis from Wilmington, Delaware.

 “A few weeks ago, the Trump administration suggested that 20 million Americans could be vaccinated by the end of December.
 With only a few days left in December, we’ve only vaccinated a few million so far,” he added.

-Note: This story has been updated with more from Biden’s remarks.